mrclay/ki100/README.md

 If the script isn't a PHP file, its content is returned directly.
 E.g. `$core->call('example/static-view.js')`.

-Either way, templates are still like functions and are filtered by events similarly.
+Either way, the arguments and output of templates are passed through events.

 # Atrocities here that I don't condone